 #5 Project plan

 You should establish milestones and checkups and agree on those mutually.
 These are your short-term goals, or stages.
-Common practice is to pay after each stage is completed.
-Use of project management tools (Asana, Trello, Basecamp…) is of benefit as well.
+A common practice is to pay after each stage is completed.
+Use of project management tools (Asana, Trello, Basecamp…) is a benefit as well.
 If you can assign a project manager to control your offshore app development, it would be an ace up your sleeve.

 #7 Adequate tests

 Ensuring the app works is not enough.
 You have to ensure it works well.
-The more types of testing and scenarios of user behavior, the better.
+The more types of testing and user behavior scenarios you check, the better outcome you’ll have.
 Go through every possible user action, your developer should do the same and even more.

 #8 App release

 Experienced app developers have published dozens of applications to Google Play and/or App Store, so they should be able to help.